CCI-Tools/cate/doc/source/op_specs/use_cases/UC09-GUI.rst

 #.
 The user selects options (scatter-plot).
 #.
 The user clicks a button to execute.
 #.
 The Toolbox plots a scatter-plot and correlation statistics on the screen.
 #.
-The user choses a “Save Image” option which saves the plot as a PNG file
+The user choses a “Save Image” option which saves the plot as a PNG file.
 #.
+The user selects the operation :doc:`Spatial Filtering <../filtering_selections/op_spec_spatial-filtering>` from the operation category :doc:`Filtering and Selections <../filtering_selections/op_spec_category_filtering_selections>`.
-The user re-specifies the geospatial area of interest as a polygon on the rotatable globe (GUI) or by specifying coordinates.
+#.
+The user selects options (polygon on the rotatable globe (GUI) or specification of coordinates).
+#.
+The user clicks a button to execute.
+#.
+The Toolbox creates a spatial subset of the data.
 #.
 The user selects the operation :doc:`Animated Map <../visualisation/op_spec_animated-map>` from the operation category :doc:`Visualisation <../visualisation/op_spec_category_visualisation>`.
 #.
 The user selects options (multiple datasets).
 #.
 The user clicks a button to execute.